sourcegraph/about/blogposts/2021/optimizing-a-code-intelligence-commit-graph-2.md

 var visibleUploads map[string /* commit */]map[string /* indexer+root */]Upload /* sole upload visible at root */
 ```

-<a id="Tricks"></a>
+### Part 2: Ignoring uninteresting data

-Second, we stop pre-calculating the set of visible uploads for **every** commit at once.
+We stop pre-calculating the set of visible uploads for **every** commit at once.
 We make the observation that for a large class of commits, the set of visible uploads are simply redundant information.

 <figure>
   <img src="https://sourcegraphstatic.com/blog/commit-graph-optimizations/graph5.png" alt="Sample commit graph" class="no-shadow">